 Multiple Rostering - By-Law I 4b

-Players may not play for 2 teams in either MAPLE, NEP or MASC at the same time.
-They may, however, play for a town team if the player is U14 or younger.
+Players may not play for 2 club teams regardless of the league it is affiliiated with.
+They may, however, play for a town team and a MAPLE team.

 Game Procedure - By-Law I 5a